Killing of Marvin Gaye: Reactions

 News stations reported on Gaye's death almost immediately after it was announced, with one of the most prominent announcements coming from CBS anchor Dan Rather.
 Eulogies were delivered in American, Asian and European countries.
 The New York Times ran the story in its front page the day after his death.

-Many of Gaye's friends and peers were initially shocked to learn of Gaye’s death.
-Some of them did not initially believe the news because April 1 is also April Fools' Day, a date associated with jokes and hoaxes with the media taking part in such for that day only.
+Many of Gaye's friends and peers were initially shocked to learn of Gaye's death.
+Some of them did not initially believe the news because April 1 is also April Fools' Day, a date associated with jokes and hoaxes, with the media taking part in such for that day only.
 Otis Williams, of the Motown group The Temptations, recalled receiving the news while touring with the Four Tops in Australia and said, "It was a very dark day that I will never forget as the day I lost a friend."

 Former Motown staffer Janie Bradford and her husband were driving home after listening to radio all day when the announcer announced Gaye's death.
 CBS Urban president Larkin Arnold was also reportedly stunned with the news as he had tried to get Gaye in the studio for his follow-up to Midnight Love.
 Smokey Robinson heard the news of Gaye's death on the radio; feeling that his "innards wouldn't accept" the news, he called Gaye's ex-wife Anna to find out whether it was true, and she confirmed it before he could ask her, leaving Robinson in shock.

 Longtime Gaye admirer and former nephew-in-law Jermaine Jackson, brother of Michael Jackson, recalled sobbing uncontrollably once he heard the news and called Barry White to confirm the story.
 According to White, Gaye had agreed to do a series of duets with him.
 Berry Gordy's ex-wife Ray Singleton received the news from Anna on the phone.
 Upon the arrival of her son and Gaye's adopted son, Marvin III, Singleton told Gaye III to go upstairs and talk to his mother, who then told him the news.

 VH1 listed Gaye's death as the eighth most shocking moment in rock and roll.
 Recollections of the death from admirers of Gaye included rapper Chuck D and Al Sharpton, who noted the coincidence of the date when he replied that the death came "like a sick, sad joke to all of us."
 Gordy, who was overcome with emotion and grief over Gaye's death, took out full-page ads following his funeral declaring that Gaye was "the greatest of his time" and the best recording artist he ever worked with.
-New wave group Duran Duran dedicated their hit ballad, "Save a Prayer", to Gaye the following afternoon during a performance in Oakland, California; their performance was later taped for the videotape, Arena.
+New wave group Duran Duran dedicated their hit ballad "Save a Prayer" to Gaye the following afternoon during a performance in Oakland, California; their performance was taped for the videotape Arena.

-Immediately after his death, numerous fans of Gaye stood outside the house at Gramercy Place, placed memorabilia and other items on the lawn, and held vigils there, until the next day, Gaye's birthday.
+Immediately after his death, numerous fans of Gaye stood outside the house at Gramercy Place, placed memorabilia and other items on the lawn, and held vigils there until the next day, Gaye's birthday.